aya49/202105_sfu_setup_pythoncpp/writeup.md

 On Windows 10+, your OS comes with a Windows subsystem for Linux (WSL) which allows you to interface with your OS via a Unix terminal.

 If you don't have it installed already, let's enable WSL and install a Linux distribution:
-- open PowerShell as admin: start > search for "PowerShell" > right-click Windows PowerShell and select Run as administrator.
+- open PowerShell as administrator: "start" > search for "PowerShell" > right-click "Windows PowerShell" and select "Run as administrator".
 - paste the following command into the PowerShell and press the `enter` key:
 ```
 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux
 ```
 - restart your computer on prompt.
-- now that you have WSL enabled, let's install the [Ubuntu](https://www.microsoft.com/store/p/ubuntu/9nblggh4msv6) distribution!
+- now that you have WSL enabled, let's install the Ubuntu distribution [here](https://www.microsoft.com/store/p/ubuntu/9nblggh4msv6)!
 - after you've installed Ubuntu, open it up!
 If this is the first time you're opening it up, it should say it's installing.
 After that is finished, give yourself a username and password.

-Now that you have a terminal (like the one you would have on Linux Ubuntu), you will need to install:
+Now that you have a terminal (like the one you would have on Ubuntu), you will need to install:
 - a C++ compiler `g++` by installing the GNU compiler tools and the GDB debugger (`sudo` means to run as admin, `whereis` verifies successful installation),
 ```
 $ sudo apt-get update